Take a look "under the hood" of our fitness programs.

 Our gym specializes in high-efficiency, high-yield, and joint-friendly exercise.
 It's not for people who enjoy "hanging out" at the gym.
 It's not for people who ego-lift.
-It's not for people who are interested in displaying the latest fitness fashions or in fetching a mate.
+It's not for people who are interested in displaying the latest fitness fashions.

 If you just want to "take care of business" in a brief 20-30 minute workout, so you can get back to your life, then this might be the place for you.

-If you hate the gym scene of loud music, catty cliques, and stares from the peanut gallery, then this might be the place for you.
+If you hate the "big box" gym scene of loud music, overstuffed locker rooms, and judgmental stares from the peanut gallery, then this might be the place for you.

 If conventional methods of exercise cause you pain, then this might be the place for you.

-If you're too injured or brittle to exercise, then this might be the place for you.
+If you're worried that you might be too injured or brittle to exercise, then this might be the place for you.

 How long will it take before I see results?

 Results can vary wildly, depending on where you start from.
 For example, an out-of-shape 40-year old who was an athlete in college will probably see changes faster than a 70-year old who has never exercised - but not always!